onap/integration/docs/docs_scaleout.rst

 The Scale Out Use Case
 ~~~~~~~~~~~~~~~~~~~~~~
 The Scale Out use case shows how users/network operators can add Virtual Network Function Components (VNFCs) as part of a VF Module that has been instantiated in the Service model, in order to increase capacity of the network.
-ONAP El Alto release supports scale out with manual trigger by directly calling SO APIs and closed-loop-enabled automation from Policy.
-For El Alto, the APPC controller is used to demonstrate post-scaling VNF reconfiguration operations.
+ONAP Frankfurt release supports scale out with manual trigger by directly calling SO APIs and closed-loop-enabled automation from Policy.
+For Frankfurt, the APPC controller is used to demonstrate post-scaling VNF reconfiguration operations.
 APPC can handle different VNF types, not only the VNF described in this document.

 The figure below shows all the interactions that take place during scale out operations.